-Among additional choices of materials you will find an extensive selection of metal, glass and mosaics.
+Among additional choices of materials, you will find an extensive selection of metal, glass and mosaics.
 Consider mixing these textures and styles to create your own style that will match your unique vision.

-– Darker colours add warmth;
+– Darker colors add warmth;

 – Shade variations blend and mask better;

 Even though tile pieces appear to be identical, they vary each time they are quarried or produced.
-Each tile has a different colour and shade variation to give character and depth to the overall look.
+Each tile has a different color and shade variation to give character and depth to the overall look.
 Clarify all questions regarding your stone or tile selection before you lay them out.

-These are some basic guidelines to tile and stone flooring.
+These are some basic guidelines for tile and stone flooring.
 The style is what entirely depends on your desires and preferences.
-White tile is quite popular nowadays, while metal and glass tile are used in conjunction with porcelain, ceramic and stone.
+White tile is quite popular nowadays, while metal and glass tiles are used in conjunction with porcelain, ceramic and stone.
 Tumbled marble fits with many different styles and has a timeless look, as well as a stone look tile, while wood look tile is great for areas unsuitable for hardwood flooring.